 Power-to-Gas (PtG) is a process in which electrical energy is converted to hydrogen through the electrolysis of water.
 If only renewable sources of electricity are used, the hydrogen produced is called renewable.
 If hydrogen is produced from a mix of renewables and other sources, it’s considered low carbon.*

 Most of today’s hydrogen is created using steam methane reforming (SMR), a process that separates hydrogen from methane.
 If the carbon emissions are captured (greater than 90 percent) and safely stored, the hydrogen produced is considered low carbon, or blue.

 Like electricity, hydrogen is a flexible energy carrier.
-Unlike electricity, it can be used to efficiently store electrical energy, and turn it back into electricity when required
+Unlike electricity, it can be used to efficiently store electrical energy, and turned back into electricity when required.

 Low-carbon and renewable hydrogen